 No clearing fees, no exchange fees, no government fees, no brokerage fees.
 Most retail forex brokers are compensated for their services through something called the “spread“.

 No fixed lot size

 In the futures markets, lot or contract sizes are determined by the exchanges.
 A standard size contract for silver futures is 5,000 ounces.In spot forex, you determine your own lot, or position size.
 This allows traders to participate with accounts as small as $25 (although we’ll explain later why a $25 account is a bad idea).

 Low transaction costs

 The retail transaction cost (the bid/ask spread) is typically less than 0.1% under normal market conditions.
-At larger dealers, the spread could be as low as 0.07%.
+For larger transactions, the spread could be as low as 0.07%.
 Of course, this depends on your leverage and all will be explained later.

 A 24-hour market

 There is no waiting for the opening bell.
 From the Monday morning opening in Australia to the afternoon close in New York, the forex market never sleeps.This is awesome for those who want to trade on a part-time basis because you can choose when you want to trade: morning, noon, night, during breakfast, or in your sleep.

 The foreign exchange market is so huge and has so many participants that no single entity (not even a central bank or the mighty Chuck Norris himself) can control the market price for an extended period of time.